monkphin/Colour-Forge/README.md

 <img src="docs/features/mobile-nav.png">
 </details>

- The navbar is designed to be relatively simple to use and adapt to both mobile and desktop formats, with the navbar switching to a sliding in based format on smaller screens.
-It adapts the links and options that are visible to a user based on if they're logged in or not.
+ The navbar is designed to be user friendly and adpat to both mobile and desktop formats, On smaller screens the menu condences into a hamburger menu, which users can tap to reveal a slide out screen to show navigation links.
+It dynamically adjusts the links and options that are visible to a user based on if they're logged in or not.
 This allows new users to not be too overwhelmed by options when they first access the site and be able to look around a little before deciding to join.

- - The name of the site, which also functions as a link to the home page.
+ - Site Name: Functions as a link to the home page.
+ - Responsive Navigation:
+   - Desktop View:

- - Responsive Navigation, on the desktop the various navigation options are visible across the top of the site at all times.
-With a few additional features for logged in users or site admins, which feature drop down options for search or accessing the various site admin functions.
+     - Navigation options are displayed across the top of the site in a pinned navbar, which is always visible as the user scrolls.

-   - If a user is not logged in all they will see is Home, About, Login, Register and Contact.
+     - Specific features are available for logged in users or administrators, including seeing the users own recipes and access to administrative functionality.
+     - Navigation Options:
+       - Not Logged In: Home, About, Login, Register, Contact Us, Search.
-   -  If a user is logged in they will see options for Home, My Recipes, Account, Logout, Contact Us and Search.
+       - Logged In: Home, My Recipes, Account, Logout, Contact Us, Search.
-   -  If a user is an admin, in addition to all the options a logged in user sees they will also see the Admin Panels option.
+       - Admins: All logged-in user functionality and access to admin panels.
+   - Mobile View:

- - On mobile devices such as tablets and laptops the top navigation menu is condensed and just shows the site name and a burger menu.
-Clicking on this will cause the navigation bar to slide out and show the same options listed above depending on if the user is logged in or not.
-This slide out menu takes advantage of being more of a list to do away with the need of drop down menus and also show the site logo at the top.
+     - The top navigation menu is condensed to show only the site name and a hamburger menu.
+     - Tapping the hamburger menu reveals a slide-out navigation panel displaying the relevant options depending on the users logged in state and access levels.
+     - The slide out menu presents all options in a list format, removing the need for drop down menus.
+The list displays the site logo at the top.

 ## Home Page
   ### Logged Out View
-  The home page is, in most cases, going to be the first page a user sees.
-If the user has not not signed in or is not registered they're shown a carousel which allows them to see a small selection of the sites users paint recipes, this can help to show a new user some of what the site has to offer to them.
-The logged out view also includes a login and register button so they're kept in the eyeline of the user as they're looking over the main content, without them needing to look for the options in the menu bar.
+  The home page is typically going to be the first page a user encounsters when accessing the site.
+If the user has not not signed in or is not registered they're shown a carousel which allows them to see a small selection of the sites users paint recipes.
+This feature helps new users understand what the site offers and provides encouragement to explore further.
+Additionally the logged out view displays prominent Login and register buttons, within the main content area, to ensure these are both easily accessible wihtout requiring users to acess the menu bar.

   <details>
   <summary>Homepage Logged out</summary>